-Some committee members preferred to look at ways to reverse exemptions, apply a citywide standard, and/or look into linkage fees.
-The majority of the members preferred to keep the spirit of the original standard in place and augment with a statement regarding open space policies that apply to all zones.
+When the Growth Management Program was first implemented, several zones were exempted from the open space standard based on their 1986 planning and development status.
+Because planning changes and redevelopment have and likely will continue to alter the status in the exempt zones over time, some committee members preferred to look at ways to reverse the exemptions, apply a citywide standard, and/or look into linkage fees.
+The majority of the committee preferred to keep the original standard in place while adding a statement highlighting existing city open space policies that apply to all zones.